davenkin/andy-springboot4-template/FAQ.md

     }
 ```

-### How to make multiple domain events inherit from the same base class (but not the DomainEvent base class)?
+### How to make multiple DomainEvents inherit from the same base class (but not the DomainEvent base class)?

 - Please refer
   to [EquipmentUpdatedEvent](src/main/java/com/company/andy/feature/equipment/domain/event/EquipmentUpdatedEvent.java)